 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Even with the small amount of sugar I used and the sugar in the balsamic vinegar, I’d still consider this a low-carb recipe and suitable for the South Beach Diet (and pretty low in carbs too) because you’re only eating the small amount of the balsamic glaze that sticks to the meat.
+Even with the small amount of sugar I used and the sugar in the balsamic vinegar, I’d still consider Pork Chops with Balsamic Glaze suitable for the South Beach Diet (and pretty low in carbs too) because you’re only eating the small amount of the balsamic glaze that sticks to the meat.
 If you’d like to reduce carbs/sugar, use an approved sweetener, and possibly even use a bit less balsamic vinegar.

 Find More Recipes Like This One: